TanukiSharp/ItchyPassword/README.md

 ### Password tab

-This is where you can generate a password.
+This is where you can generate passwords.

 ![](./Documentation/02_password.png)